Skip to main content

 Is Constitutional Law tested frequently on the MEE?

-Yes.
-Constitutional Law is one of the most frequently tested subjects on the MEE.
-It appears on the majority of administrations, often raising First Amendment or Fourteenth Amendment issues in a single fact pattern.
+Constitutional Law appears on roughly 46% of MEE administrations.
+While not the most frequent subject, it is tested consistently and often raises First Amendment or Fourteenth Amendment issues in a single fact pattern.

 What topics in Constitutional Law are most commonly tested on the MEE?